Ozone Layer Protection

 - Environmental Code of Practice for the Elimination of Fluorocarbon Emissions from Refrigeration and Air Conditioning Systems

-- Publication of the Proposed Ozone-depleting Substances and Halocarbon Alternatives Regulations in Part I of the Canada Gazette
+- Publication of the Ozone-depleting Substances and Halocarbon Alternatives Regulations in Part II of the Canada Gazette

 - Proposed revisions to the Federal Halocarbon Regulations, 2003 - Consultation Document